IneffableChris/SeestadtVision/README.md

 Besides that, for developers, it is necesarry to install the development environment "Unity".

 ## Plugins, Tools & Assets
-To deploy and work on the software, following tools are needed:
+To deploy and work on the software, the following tools are needed:
 - ARKit (to deploy for iOs)
 - ARCore (to deploy for Android)
 - more specific tools, depending on the version of your phone - those might be installed automatically after switching to "Build for xyz" in the Build Settings.